- 3-day trip from Glasgow to the Isle of Skye and the Scottish Highlands

 What You Can Expect

-Depart Glasgow at 9am and travel north, crossing the ancient natural fault line that runs across Scotland.
-You will then travel into the Highlands, where the scenery changes quickly and dramatically- the flat fertile plains of the Lowlands give way to shimmering lochs, rugged mountain tops and forest-filled glens Then keep heading north toward the wild desolation of Rannoch Moor.
+Depart Glasgow in the morning and travel north, crossing the ancient natural fault line that runs across Scotland.
+You will then travel into the Highlands, where the scenery changes quickly and dramatically; the flat fertile plains of the Lowlands give way to shimmering lochs, rugged mountaintops and forest-filled glens.
+Then keep heading north toward the wild desolation of Rannoch Moor.
 Continue through the spectacular mountain pass of Glencoe, scene of the great massacre of the Clan Macdonald in 1692.

-Leaving Fort William after lunch, you’ll drive past Britain's highest mountain, Ben Nevis, and into the Great Glen.
-Traveling west on the "Road to the Isles," head through the splendor of the Five Sisters of Kintail, the mountains that guard the pass on the way to the Isle of Skye.
-Stop to visit the famous Eilean Donan Castle, one of Scotland's most photographed castles, set at the junction of three lochs and completely surrounded by water.
-Crossing over the bridge to Skye, follow the dramatic coastline north toward the island's capital, Portree.
-You are then dropped off at your accommodation in the early evening, when you are free to go out and explore the town.
+Leaving Fort William after lunch (own expense), you’ll drive past Britain's highest mountain, Ben Nevis, and into the Great Glen.
+Traveling west on the 'Road to the Isles,' head through the splendor of the Five Sisters of Kintail, the mountains that guard the pass on the way to the Isle of Skye.

 You will be collected from your accommodation and travel south through the Cuillin Hills and back over to the mainland for stunning views over Loch Duich and the Five Sisters of Kintail.
-Then it’s onto Loch Ness for lunch and the possibility of spotting Nessie, the Loch Ness Monster.
-There is a boat trip (April to October only; price not included) available here that will get you a bit closer!
+Then it’s onto Loch Ness for lunch (own expense) and the possibility of spotting Nessie, the Loch Ness Monster.
+There is a boat trip available here (April to October only; price not included) that will get you a bit closer!

 My trip was amazing and our tour guide Ian was terrific I would recommend this trip to everyone I know Thank you Ian and the tour company